-The dreaded 404 message is a bonafied mood killer and a sure way to turn your customers off.
-It’s pretty messy and un-professional and you don’t want to send your customers to a dead end, ever.
+The dreaded 404 message is a bonafide mood killer and a sure way to turn your customers off.
+It’s pretty messy and unprofessional and you don’t want to send your customers to a dead end, ever.

 The simplest way to ensure it doesn’t happen is to double-check ALL of your links!
 It seems like a no-brainer but so many people either forget or get lazy when it comes to this crucial part of building a website.
 Check your links, guys!

-Images make up about 90% of what captures your customers’ attention on your website, so make sure they’re damn good otherwise you risk loosing their attention right away.
+Images make up about 90% of what captures your customers’ attention on your website, so make sure they’re damn good otherwise you risk losing their attention right away.

 There are so many stock photo sites out there with images that don’t suck that you’re crazy if you put bad photos on your website.
 And the best part about the World Wide Web is that content is so readily available and often free.
 (But be sure to pay credit where credit is due.)